 We simply looked for the best women in their respective fields — women who have gotten where they are by simply plowing through whatever obstacles may have stood in their path.
 Women with a lot of innate talent, certainly, but who have also put in a great deal of extremely hard work.

 In other words, what our list shows — to today’s young women and whoever else may be interested — is that it can be done.
 If a young woman has a taste and a talent for math and science — and a capacity to stick with it to accomplish her goals — that is really all she needs.
 At the end of the day, everything else is sound and fury signifying very little.
-(If you're up of a fun little challenge to test your skills, check out our STEM Intelligence Quiz.)

 In short, the highly accomplished women on this list provide the best sort of role models for mathematically and scientifically inclined younger women.
 They say it loud and clear, for all the world to hear: